matcha-ai/matcha/docs/tensor/README.md

 ## Basic operations

-Tensor arithmetic is a core functionality of matcha.
+Tensor arithmetic is a core functionality of Matcha.
-With Matcha, it is done very intuitively, much like in Numpy:
+It is designed to be done very intuitively, much like in Numpy:

 ```cpp